davidfstr/dafoster.net/_posts/2013-01-29-unique-features-of-various-programming-languages.md

     * The idea that a language specification would explicitly specify certain constructs as having undefined behavior is interesting.
 Most specifications leave things undefined by omission, not commission.
     * Although this allows various compiler optimizations, many developers rely on their particular compiler's implementation of undefined behavior without even realizing it.[^overflow]

 [^overflow]: For example it is undefined what happens when you add to an integer variable and the variable overflows.
 In most compilers adding 1 to the largest integer wraps around to result in the smallest integer, and thus a number of programs depend on this behavior.
+Other compilers [assume overflow is impossible](http://thiemonagel.de/2010/01/signed-integer-overflow/).

 ### Java